cp2k/cp2k-containers/README.md

 ### Download a pre-built CP2K docker container with Apptainer

 The available pre-built CP2K production docker containers can be found [here](https://hub.docker.com/r/cp2k/cp2k/tags/).
-The name of a docker container indicates CP2K version, MPI implementation (MPICH or OpenMPI), target CPU (`generic`, `haswell`, or `skylake-avx512`), CUDA support, and cp2k binary version (e.g. `psmp` for MPI parallelized with OpenMP support).
-If you don't know your CPU model, then try the CPU target `generic` (NEHALEM) first or simply choose `latest`:
+The name of a docker container indicates CP2K version, MPI implementation (MPICH or OpenMPI), target CPU (`x86_64`, `cascadelake`, `generic`, `haswell`, or `skylake-avx512`), CUDA support, and cp2k binary version (e.g. `psmp` for MPI parallelized with OpenMP support).
+If you don't know your CPU model, then try the CPU target `x86_64` or `generic` first or simply choose `latest`:

 ```
 apptainer pull docker://cp2k/cp2k:latest